Suspect in multiple cold case sexual assaults in California and Texas arrested

 Police in Berkeley, Calif., said in a press release that 56-year-old Lashay Durisseau was arrested on Tuesday for crimes involving at least seven victims where he allegedly assaulted the victims or threatened them with a firearm.
 It's believed he is responsible for similar crimes spanning four jurisdictions between 1994 and 2008.

-Among the cases under investigation are crimes committed in Berkeley and Oakland, Calif., as well as Richmond, Texas, and Beaumont, Texas, police said.
+Among the cases under investigation are crimes committed in Berkeley, Oakland, and Richmond, Calif., as well as Beaumont, Texas, police said.
 Evidence from a 2002 sexual assault in Berkeley was tested in 2015 after the Alameda County District Attorney's Office obtained a grant to process previously untested rape kits, resulting in a DNA match linking five additional cases, according to police.

 Additional funding from the California Department of Justice allowed for further investigation of more than 500 cold sexual assault cases, including the Berkeley case.
 Berkeley police said investigators worked with the police departments from Oakland, Richmond, and Beaumont, along with the California DOJ and the FBI, which obtained the suspect's DNA for comparison testing, leading to the issuance of an arrest warrant.